 Energy Performance (every 10 years)

-In compliance with Goverment legislation, any property which is let to 5 tenants or more, occupying 2 habitable stories or more, must be licensed with Sheffield City Council, and as such are subject to fire, safety and health regulations.
-A copy of the licence is avaialble on request.
+In compliance with Government legislation, any property which is let to 5 tenants or more, occupying 2 habitable stories or more, must be licensed with Sheffield City Council, and as such are subject to fire, safety, and health regulations.
+A copy of the licence is available on request.
 Alternatively, you may contact Sheffield City Council Private Sector Housing on 0114-273-4680

 What fire prevention facilities does the property have?